MOD St Athan: Second World War

+A Special Duty Flight was formed at the station on 14 November 1939 to support the aircraft-borne radar efforts.
+It was established from the nucleus of the Station Flight which had been established when the researchers were briefly relocated to Scotland.
+It lasted less than two years, and was re-designated the Telecommunications Flying Unit in early November 1941.
+By that time it was located at RAF Hurn.

 During the Second World War the station had over 14,000 personnel, and was used for training ground and air crew.
 It was linked to the aircraft storage and maintenance facility at RAF Llandow.

 During the war a dummy airfield was built using wood and cardboard a few miles west of the original airfield and successful efforts were made to hide the proper field (supposedly led by Jasper Maskelyne).
 Aircraft and buildings were made of cardboard and wood and some real, but old tractors were driven around the site.
 The Germans attacked the dummy field a number of times and it was rebuilt each time.

 On 15 July 1940, four 250 kg bombs failed to explode, 2 of them near assembly sheds.
 It was unclear to the newly appointed bomb disposal team led by Colonel Stuart Archer GC whether they were dealing with delayed action fuses -then causing major disruptions to vital buildings and airfields or more likely booby-trapped devices.
 The decision was taken to move the bombs to be detonated elsewhere.